nballier/MIIC/README.md

 **DAY 3 (June 24)**
 o	LC : crawlers and bots : spelling out the expected content
 o	NB: sentiment analysis for beginners : the basics
 [The NLP Tools for the Social Sciences](https://www.linguisticanalysistools.org/)
-Activity 1: Using TAALES to extract sentiment analysis data : basic plots and comnentary
+Activity 1: Using TAALES to extract sentiment analysis data : basic plots and commentary

 **DAY 4 (June 25)**
-•	LC "que sortez vous de google analytics" ?
+•	LC "que sortez-vous de google analytics" ?
-	NB: hands on session with the data : more advanced scripts for sentiment analysis and quantitative analysis: the {quanteda} package for readibility metrics
+	NB: hands on session with the data : more advanced scripts for sentiment analysis and quantitative analysis: the R {quanteda} package for readibility metrics
 o	corrélation qualité des pages d'un point de vue sémantique & leur performance
-Activity 2: Using quanteda to assess complexity  : basic plots and comnentary
+Activity 2: Using quanteda to assess complexity : basic plots and commentary

 **DAY 5  (June 26)**